dumitrux/mcp-demo/slides/script.md

 ## Use cases

+**1**
+Know MCP now and for the future, it is like HTML or HTTP, you do not have to develop it, but you use it in your products and services.
+It is here to stay and will be used in many products and services.

+The idea is to show the tool and then you can apply it to your own use cases.

+**2**

 - Not everything needs AI, but you need to find your own use cases.
 Big enterprises can benefit more from this since it has a lot of processes and data that can be automated.
 - Now businesses are more aware of the potential of AI and are looking for practical applications.
 The field is also more mature, with more tools and frameworks available to build AI applications.
-- To know wthe limits, features to know when it is the right case to apply it.
+- To know the limits, features to know when it is the right case to apply it.
 To let users find the right use case.
 It is like when we got the OS, or the web, or mobile apps.
 We had to find the right use cases and the right way to apply it.
 - Get rich by clonning VS Code or Chromium add AI and get rich.
 Kiro (Amazon), Trae (ByDance, TikTok) Cursor, Windsurf (Google made a soft aquicistion, bought the license and talent), and more all only forked VS Code and added AI capabilities, or Comet (Perplexity) that forked Chromium and added AI capabilities.

 - [NLWeb](https://github.com/nlweb-ai/NLWeb)